nstenz/TICR/README.md

    * [MrBayes](#mb) to perform individual gene analyses
    * [BUCKy](#bucky) to estimate quartet concordance factors
    * [Quartet MaxCut](#qmc) to estimate a binary population tree

+    For an alternative option to perform MrBayes and BUCKy on a cluster that has a job scheduler, see [here](https://github.com/crsl4/TICR/blob/master/readme-slurm.md).

 2. test panmixia, the adequacy of the coalescent on this binary population tree, and estimate a partially resolved tree with current or ancestral panmictic populations.
    This test is available in the R package [phylolm](https://github.com/lamho86/phylolm) or here:
    * [TICR](#ticrR) test.
 Jump to:
 * [Dependencies](#dep)
 * [Important notes](#notes)